dedis/cothority/conode/README.md

 to correctly run the conode program, as well as general instruction on how to operate it.

-Once you have a conode up and running, you can inform us on dedis@epfl.ch and we will include your conode in the DEDIS-cothority.
+Once you have a conode up and running, you can inform us at dedis@epfl.ch and we will include your conode in the DEDIS-cothority.

 ---